Certificate IV in Kitchen Management

 Explore Your Qualification

-Ready to turn your passion for cooking into a professional career?
-The Certificate IV in Kitchen Management will give you the practical skills, industry knowledge, and confidence to succeed in commercial kitchens across Australia and internationally.
+Turn your passion for cooking into a career.
+Develop the practical skills and confidence to work in commercial kitchens in Australia or internationally.

-Whether your goal is to become a Chef de Partie, progress into kitchen leadership, or explore future career and study pathways, AGI is here to support your journey.
+Whether your goal is to become a Chef de Partie, move into kitchen leadership, or continue further study, AGI will support your journey.

 Take the Next Step